 What is ground rent?

-Ground Rent is a fee you pay to the owner of the land and/or the remaining parts of the building that your property is located.
+Ground Rent is a fee you pay to the owner of the land and/or the remaining parts of the building where your property is located.
 It is often a condition of buying your home.

 If you want to purchase a leasehold property, you may find there are some additional fees to pay, one of these is ground rent.